Lebanese court lets transgender man change legal status to male

 The case reached the appeals court after the transgender man was denied a request to change his gender in the civil registry by a lower court.

-Reporting by Sebastien Malo, Editing by Ellen Wulfhorst and Ros Russell.
+The appeal’s court ruling said a person’s right “to receive the necessary treatment for any physical and psychological illness is a fundamental and natural one.”

+The decision will help support the rights of transgender people in Lebanon, Youmna Makhlouf of Legal Agenda, a local non-profit advocacy group, told the Thomson Reuters Foundation.

+"Here what is important in the decision is that it was stated as a matter of fundamental rights.
+It was not stated as a matter of humanitarian policy or for clemency purposes," she said from Beirut.
+(Reporting by Sebastien Malo, Editing by Ellen Wulfhorst.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
-Visit news.trust.org
+Visit news.trust.org)